JGIBristol/ask-jgi-handbook/pages/Getting_started/payment.md

 ### TSS timesheet process for those claiming hours
 Ask-JGI individual timesheets and be  in the [ Timesheets.25-26 sharepoint folder](https://uob.sharepoint.com/:f:/r/teams/grp-jeangoldinginstituteteam/Shared%20Documents/Ask-JGI/Timesheets.25-26?csf=1&web=1&e=AKYN5y).
 Each time member will only be able to access the their one timesheet.

 Those on **TIER 4 visa’s** will also have a TSS timesheet provided to them by the TSS service.
 This is a weekly timesheet, and hours cannot be amended in previous weeks.
 Hence sometimes, there may be a discrepancy between your JGI and TSS timesheet.
 This is fine.
-Madlen has access to both and will always claim your most recently updated hours.
+Joanne has access to both and will always claim your most recently updated hours.

 Submission deadline: **26th** of each month
 -	Complete your timesheet with your most up to date hours by the 26th of the month